The Commons at Mythava

 You have something specific to offer.

 A perspective, a skill, a decade of hard-won experience in exactly the system someone else is trying to change.
 You can give three conversations that save someone six months of wrong turns.
-Not full commitment — but something real.
-That belongs here too.
+Not full commitment — but something real and genuinely needed.

 A glimpse of what moves